thegreydev/email-bulk-sender/README.md

 developer: https://t.me/pysmart

-It is also good for marketing purpose and scampages like:
+It is also good for spamming purpose and scampages like:

 #  CHASE BANK
 -  grabs credentials